inato/fp-ts-training/README.md

 The exercises consist of unimplemented functions and their associated failing tests.

+If needed, you can always refer to the `solution` branch where you will find the solutions for each exercices.

 But first, it is essential to understand why we are using `fp-ts`.
 We suggest you to read this [article](https://medium.com/inato/our-journey-to-functional-programing-36854a370de1) and then start the exercises.

 After cloning the repository, setup the project by running